Callimachus (polemarch)

 Callimachus /kəˈlɪməkəs/ (Καλλίμαχος Kallímakhos) was the Athenian polemarch at the Battle of Marathon, which took place during 490 BC.
-According to Herodotus he was from the Attica deme of Afidnes.
+According to Herodotus, he was from the Attica deme of Aphidna.

 The Battle of Marathon

 As polemarch, Callimachus had a vote in military affairs along with the 10 strategoi, including Miltiades.
 Miltiades convinced Callimachus to vote in favour of a battle when the strategoi were split evenly on the matter.

-Miltiades is supposed to have said to Callimachus just before the polemarch cast his vote: “Everything now rests on you.”
+Miltiades is supposed to have said to Callimachus just before the polemarch cast his vote: "Everything now rests on you."

 During the battle, as polemarch, Callimachus commanded the right wing of the Athenian army as was the Athenian custom at that time.
 The right and left wings (the left wing commanded by the Plataeans) surrounded the Persians after a seemingly suicidal charge by the centre line.

 Although the Greeks were victorious, Callimachus was killed during the retreat of the Persians while he was chasing them to their ships.

 Plutarch, in his work: Moralia.
 Greek and Roman Parallel Stories mentions that Callimachus was pierced with so many spears that, even when he was dead, he continued to be in an upright posture.

 There was a custom at Athens that the father of the man who had the most valorous death in a battle should pronounce the funerary oration in public.
 So, after the battle of Marathon, the father of Callimachus and the father of Cynaegirus had an argument about who of their sons were the bravest.

-Callimachus was portrayed among the Athenian gods and heroes on the wall‐paintings of the Stoa Poikile.
+Callimachus was portrayed among the Athenian gods and heroes on the wall-paintings of the Stoa Poikile.
 The Athenians erected a statue in honour of Callimachus, the "Nike of Callimachus".

 According to some sources, before the battle, Callimachus promised that if the Greeks won, he would sacrifice to Artemis Agrotera as many goats as the number of Persians killed at the battlefield.
 Athenians kept his promise, in spirit, and every year sacrificed 500 goats, because they didn't have enough goats for every single Persian who was killed at the battle (6,400).